master-of-zen/Av1an/README.md

 #### Spliting video by scenes for parallel encoding

-AV1 encoders at current moment not good at multithreading so encoding limited to single core.
+AV1 encoders at current moment not good at multithreading so encoding limited to single or couple of cores at the same time.

 [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) used for spliting video by scenes and running multiple encoders.